Cleaning a commercial kitchen can be a difficult task, but the cleaning experts at Ultima are here to make it easier!

 How do I clean an industrial kitchen effectively?

 Commercial kitchens have a large amount of equipment such as ovens, sinks, and other kitchen appliances.
 These items must be cleaned regularly to ensure they are hygienic and safe to use.

-Below, we will outline some of the most common industrial kitchen cleaning tasks.
+Below, we will explain how to clean a commercial kitchen by outlining some of the most common industrial kitchen cleaning tasks.

 How to clean a kitchen sink

 According to research carried out by the Global Hygiene Council, kitchen sinks have over 17,000 bacteria per square inch and an additional 13,000 can be found on the tap.

 Kitchen sinks are exposed to a lot of kitchen waste, so you must disinfect them as part of your regular kitchen cleaning schedule.

 - Clean your kitchen sink daily using a quality multi-purpose antibacterial sanitiser like Byotrol 4-in-1 multi-purpose cleaner.
 This premium hygiene solution offers 24-hour protection and has been formulated to kill 99.9% of known bacteria and viruses including E.coli, Norovirus, and Covid-19.

 How to clean a kitchen floor